Lenore Blum: Career

 After completing her doctorate, Blum went to the University of California at Berkeley to work with Julia Robinson as a postdoctoral fellow and lecturer in mathematics.
+(Robinson did not have a regular position in the Berkeley Mathematics Department.
+It was not until 1976, when she was elected as the first woman in the mathematics section of the National Academy of Sciences, did Robinson receive a permanent offer from Berkeley.)

-However, the department had no permanent positions for women, and after two years, her position as lecturer was not renewed.
+At that time, the department had no permanent positions for women, and after two years, Blum's position as lecturer was not renewed.
 In 1971 she became one of the founders of the Association for Women in Mathematics.

 In 1973 she joined the faculty of Mills College, a women's college in the Oakland hills near Berkeley.
 In 1974 she founded the mathematics and computer science department at Mills, at that time the only computer science program at a women's college.
 She served as the head or co-head of the department for 13 years.
 From 1975 to 1978 she served as the third president of the Association for Women in Mathematics.
+Following this, Blum was elected as a Member at Large on the council of the AMS, serving from 1978 to 1980 and later as vice-President of the AMS (1990-1993).
 In 1979 she was awarded an endowed professorship, the first Letts-Villard Chair at Mills.

-In 1983 Blum won a National Science Foundation Visiting Professorship for Women award to work with Michael Shub for two years at the CUNY Graduate Center.
+In 1983 Blum won a National Science Foundation (NSF) Visiting Professorship for Women award to work with Michael Shub for two years at the CUNY Graduate Center.

 In 1987 she spent a year at IBM.